linsword13/goTour/README.md

     # use .dylib on Mac
     go build -o ./goSquare.so -buildmode=c-shared ./goSquare
     ```
 The Makefile can be found at [`./src/examples/mathematica/Makefile`](./src/examples/mathematica/Makefile).
+With the shared library in place, NETLink can be used.
+If the platform doesn't support .net, LibraryLink can be a more portable solution.

 3. Include the shared library in a C file, using LibraryLink's interface.